 The Department of Mathematics offers programs leading to the degrees of Master of Science and Doctor of Philosophy in mathematics and in applied mathematics.
 Students may opt for the concentration in computational mathematics, which is attached to the program in applied mathematics.
+The Concentration in Interdisciplinary Mathematics (MAI) is available to Ph.D. students in either Mathematics or Applied Mathematics.
+It is not available to Masters Students.
 Through the Center for Research in Scientific Computation, which is housed in the Department of Mathematics, students may participate in the industrial applied mathematics program, a program of joint research endeavors with industrial and governmental partners.